C79 optical sight

-The C79 Optical sight is a small arms telescopic sight.
-Elcan names it as the SpecterOS3.4x, but in Canadian service, it is typically referred to as the C79 or the C79A2.
+The C79 optical sight (SpecterOS3.4x) is a telescopic sight manufactured by Elcan.
 A variant, the M145 Machine Gun Optic is in use by the US military.
-It is 3.4×28, meaning 3.4x magnification, and a 28mm diameter objective lens.
+It is 3.4×28, meaning 3.4× magnification, and a 28 mm diameter objective lens.
 A tritium illuminated reticle provides for normal and low-light conditions sighting.
-It can be mounted to a variety of rifles and light machine guns using the M1913 Picatinny rail mounting system or the similar "Diemaco" rail system found on small arms produced by Diemaco/Colt Canada.
-It is manufactured by Elcan and can be found on military service weapons around the world.
+It can be mounted to a variety of rifles and light machine guns using the Picatinny rail mounting system or the similar Diemaco rail system found on small arms produced by Diemaco/Colt Canada.
 Similar rifle sights are the Sight Unit Small Arms, Trilux (SUSAT) and the Advanced Combat Optical Gunsight (ACOG).